William Jackson III: Professional career

+Pre-draft

 With a deep cornerback class going into the combine, many analysts were more focused on Vernon Hargreaves III, Jalen Ramsey, and Mackensie Alexander, regarding them as the top players at their position and had Jackson as a second round selection.
 Jackson attended the NFL Combine but was unable to finish all the drills at the combine after suffering cramps.
 On March 31, 2016, Jackson attended Houston's Pro Day.
 He was projected to be an early round pick in the draft at the conclusion of the pre-draft.

 Cincinnati Bengals

-2016

-The Cincinnati Bengals selected Jackson in the first round (24th overall) of the 2016 NFL Draft.
+The Cincinnati Bengals selected Jackson in the first round (24th overall) of the 2016 NFL draft.
 On June 10, 2016, Jackson signed his four-year, $9.07 million rookie contract with the team.
 Throughout training camp, Jackson competed to be the Bengals' third cornerback on the depth chart against Darqueze Dennard.
-During camp Jackson had suffered a torn pectoral muscle and would have to undergo surgery, leading him to miss his entire rookie season after he was placed on injured reserve prior to Week 1.
+During camp, Jackson had suffered a torn pectoral muscle and would have to undergo surgery, leading him to miss his entire rookie season after he was placed on injured reserve prior to Week 1.

-2017

 Returning fully healthy in 2017, he made his debut in the season-opener against the Baltimore Ravens and made two solo tackles and a pass deflection in a loss.
 In Week 3 against the Green Bay Packers, Jackson recorded four solo tackles, a pass deflection, and returned an interception off a pass by quarterback Aaron Rodgers for a 75-yard touchdown.
 With the interception, he became just the second player in NFL history to return one thrown by Rodgers for a touchdown.
 In Week 7, Jackson earned his first career start after Adam Jones was inactive due to a back injury.
 In Week 10, he recorded two solo tackles and made his first career sack during a 24–20 loss at the Tennessee Titans.
 He was inactive for the Bengals' Week 11 victory at the Denver Broncos due to a toe injury.
 Jackson became a starting cornerback again for the Bengals' in Week 14 after Jones was placed on injured reserve due to a groin injury.
 In Week 15, he collected a season-high five combined tackles during a 34–7 loss at the Minnesota Vikings.
 Jackson finished the 2017 season with 27 tackles, 14 pass deflections, a sack, an interception, and a touchdown.

-2018

-Throughout training camp, Jackson competed against Darqueze Dennard to be a starting cornerback.
+Throughout training camp in 2018, Jackson competed against Darqueze Dennard to be a starting cornerback.
 Head coach Marvin Lewis named Jackson and Dre Kirkpatrick the starting cornerbacks to begin the regular season.